-Table 24 describes the parameters that you must provide values for in the Public Function GetRowIndex syntax.
+The following table describes the parameters that you must provide values for in the Public Function GetRowIndex syntax.

 Table 24.
 Public Function GetRowIndex parameters

 Parameter Description str Specifies the string to search for. co1 Specifies the column letter of the specified string. startRow Specifies the row where the search starts.